 Owners of partnerships, LLCs taxed as partnerships, and S corporations are generally able to make a PTE election in the states that allow PTETs.
 However, solely being a PTE doesn’t automatically qualify the owners to make the election.
-The statutes vary by state, and a PTE could be ineligible solely if one of its owners isn’t a qualified member (such as a C corporation).
-Other types of owners could further disqualify the PTE, such as other PTEs.
-These rules can be overly burdensome when dealing with tiered business structures where the ultimate owners vary from individuals, C corporations, LLCs, and trusts.
-Before making the election, it’s important to understand the entire make-up of the PTEs’ owners to determine if they’re eligible to make the election and what, if any, benefits will be received.
+The statutes vary by state, and a PTE could be ineligible solely if one of its owners isn’t a qualified member (such as a C corporation or another PTE owner).
+These rules can be overly burdensome when dealing with tiered business structures where the ultimate owners vary from individuals, C corporations, S corporations, LLCs, and trusts.
+Before making the election, it’s important to understand the entire makeup of the PTEs’ owners to determine if they’re eligible to make the election and what, if any, benefits will be received.

 Requirements to elect PTET treatment vary by state.
 If the election isn’t made in a timely manner or is made incorrectly, any benefit the owners may have received may be lost.
 Taxpayers that want to elect PTET treatment will need to understand and follow state-based procedures.
 In some states, there may be limited guidance, and the rules continue to evolve.